varlackc/CrackingTheCodingInterview/ConceptsAndAlgorithms/10 SortingAndSearching/10_6/ReadMe.md

-# Cracking The Coding Interview Exercise 10.6 Sort Big File:
+# Cracking The Coding Interview `Exercise 10.6 Sort Big File`

-10.6 Sort Big File: Imagine you have a 20 GB file with one string per line.
+Imagine you have a 20 GB file with one string per line.
 Explain how you would sort the file.

+## `Description`

+---

-## Description
+## `Solution`

-# Solution